- Name Ruth Maithya

 In Kenya, our strong partners at Amref Health Africa are using the Safe Delivery App in their training of midwives at their International University in Nairobi.

-Ruth Maithya is a Nursing & Midwifery Educator at Amref and she uses the App as an integrated tool in her training of midwives – in the classroom and in the skills lab.
+Ruth Maithya is a Nursing & Midwifery Educator at Amref and she uses the App as an integrated tool in her training of midwives.

 “The App focuses on basic obstetric emergencies, which are the leading killers of mothers in most countries, including Kenya.
 We are training skilled birth attendants to handle these, using the Safe delivery App.

 As a midwife, you experience emergencies all the time.
-Through the app your way to work, you can renew your knowledge on a specific emergency on your way to work.
-Or if you work at a bigger referral hospital and they call from a smaller clinic to say ‘we are bringing in a woman with severe pre-eclampsia’, the midwife can read up on that specific emergency in the App before the woman comes in.
-It means that midwives are ready and confident for emergencies at any time.
+If you are informed of an upcoming referral from a smaller clinic, for instance that they will be bringing in a woman with severe pre-eclampsia, you can read up on that specific emergency in the App before she arrives.
+It means that the midwives are ready and confident for emergencies at any time.”